 Specifically, the Provost and the staff in this office:

 - Oversee all University of Nebraska academic programs and activities.
 The Council of Academic Officers, which includes the chief academic officer from each campus, advises and assists in this process.
 The provost is also responsible for recommending any changes in or additions to academic programs for consideration by the president and Board of Regents, and reviewing promotion and tenure recommendations.

 - Work with the Coordinating Commission for Postsecondary Education, which is responsible for maintaining a master plan for higher education in Nebraska and helping to avoid unnecessary duplication of programs and facilities.

 - Participate in EPSCoR, a federally supported program to enhance the research capabilities of designated states to compete more successfully for federal research funding.

-- Represent the University of Nebraska in national professional academic organizations, including the Association of Public and Land-Grant Universities and the American Council on Education (ACE).
+- Represent the University of Nebraska in national professional academic organizations.

 About the Provost